Alan G. Hassenfeld: Early life

 Alan Geoffrey Hassenfeld was born in Providence, Rhode Island, on November 16, 1948 to Merrill Hassenfeld and Sylvia Grace Kay Hassenfeld.
 He earned a bachelor's degree from the University of Pennsylvania.

 Career

 Hasbro was founded as a family business by Alan's grandfather and grand-uncle in Pawtucket, Rhode Island in 1923.
 Alan Hassenfeld joined the firm in 1970 at the request of his brother Stephen D. Hassenfeld.
 He was named vice president of international operations and vice president of marketing and sales in 1972.
 In 1984 he was named president.
 Alan became CEO of Hasbro in 1989 after the death of Stephen, and remained in the position until 2003.

-As chairman and chief executive, he diversified Hasbro's portfolio of companies and expanded international operations while initiating a singular brand of corporate activism designed to improve the lives of children.
+As chairman and chief executive, he diversified Hasbro's portfolio of companies and expanded international operations while initiating a brand of corporate activism designed to improve the lives of children.
 He was inducted into the Toy Industry Hall of Fame in 1996.

 Hassenfeld continued to serve as chairman emeritus of Hasbro through 2024.